kchapelier/aural-scala/README.md

 npm install aural-scala
 ```

-To run the test suite, run the following command from the mathp directory:
+To run the test suite, run the following command:

 ```
 npm test